chuckpr/pelican-jupyter-reader/README.md

 //...
 ```

-- Drop your Jupyter notebook in the pelican content directory, build your site,
+- Drop your Jupyter notebook in the Pelican content directory, build your site,
   and deploy!  :rocket: